 Former Commission employees who are seeking to appear in Commission five-year reviews are reminded that they are required, pursuant to 19 CFR 201.15, to seek Commission approval if the matter in which they are seeking to appear was pending in any manner or form during their Commission employment.
-The Commission is seeking guidance as to whether a second transition five-year review is the "same particular matter" as the underlying original investigation for purposes of 19 CFR 201.15 and 18 U.S.C.
+The Commission's designated agency ethics official has advised that a five-year review is the 'same particular matter" as the underlying original investigation for purposes of 19 CFR 201.15 and 18 U.S.C.
 207, the post employment statute for Federal employees.
-Former employees may seek informal advice from Commission ethics officials with respect to this and the related issue of whether the employee's participation was "personal and substantial."
+Former employees may seek informal advice from Commission ethics officials with respect to this and the related issue of whether the employee's participation was "personal and substantial.
 However, any informal consultation will not relieve former employees of the obligation to seek approval to appear from the Commission under its rule 201.15.
-For ethics advice, contact Carol McCue Verratti, Deputy Agency Ethics Official, at (202) 205-3088.
+For ethics advice, contact Carol McCue Verratti, Deputy Agency Ethics Official, at 202-205-3088.

-Limited disclosure of business proprietary information (BPI) under an administrative protective order (APO) and APO service list.
-Pursuant to § 207.7(a) of the Commission's rules, the Secretary will make BPI submitted in this review available to authorized applicants under the APO issued in the review, provided that the application is made no later than 21 days after publication of this notice in the Federal Register.
+Limited disclosure of business proprietary information (BPI) under an administrative protective order (APO) and APO service list.-Pursuant to section 207.7(a) of the Commission's rules, the Secretary will make BPI submitted in these reviews available to authorized applicants under the APO issued in the reviews, provided that the application is made no later than 21 days after publication of this notice in the Federal Register.
 Authorized applicants must represent interested parties, as defined in 19 U.S.C.
-1677(9), who are parties to the review.
+1677(9), who are parties to the reviews.
 A separate service list will be maintained by the Secretary for those parties authorized to receive BPI under the APO.

-Certification.
-Pursuant to § 207.3 of the Commission's rules, any person submitting information to the Commission in connection with this review must certify that the information is accurate and complete to the best of the submitter's knowledge.
+Certification.-Pursuant to section 207.3 of the Commission's rules, any person submitting information to the Commission in connection with these reviews must certify that the information is accurate and complete to the best of the submitter's knowledge.
 In making the certification, the submitter will be deemed to consent, unless otherwise specified, for the Commission, its employees, and contract personnel to use the information provided in any other reviews or investigations of the same or comparable products which the Commission conducts under Title VII of the Act, or in internal audits and investigations relating to the programs and operations of the Commission pursuant to 5 U.S.C.
 Appendix 3.